-AcrossLimits Consultancy has been involved in EU funding for over 19 years; since the Fifth RTD Framework Programme (FP5) 1998-2002.
-FP5 focused on increasing the rate of industrial competitiveness as well as improving the quality of life for European citizens.
-It combined research, technological development and training in the nuclear sector with a socio-economic approach.
-Since then, we have gone on to contribute as beneficiaries to over 60 successful EU projects.
-We have had 20 years of experience as service providers and experts to various European institutions and entities.
+AcrossLimits Consultancy has been continually involved in European Union (EU) funding for over 20 years.
+Our first projects were under the Fifth RTD Framework Programme 1998-2002, that focused on increasing the rate of industrial competitiveness, as well as improving the quality of life for European citizens.
+It combined research, technological development and training in the technology sector with a socio-economic approach.
+We have now been involved in over 60 successful EU projects and have acquired years of experience as service providers and advisors/consultants to many European institutions and entities.

-We have now come full-circle as we currently serve as Advisory Board member to Horizon 2020.
+Our experts have even served as Advisory Board members to different European entities and programmes like Horizon 2020.
 This is the EU Framework Programme for 2014-2020, which focuses on social, industrial and scientific issues.
-Its aims are to create more jobs as well as increase the rate of economic progress throughout the EU.
-This heavily aligns with our vision for a better and more prosperous Europe.
+Its aims are to create more jobs as well as to increase the rate of economic progress throughout the EU.
+This fits well with our vision for a better and more prosperous Europe.